-- The only other circumstance under which I will drop or withdraw students myself is disruptive classroom behavior (see below).
-If you do not want to stay beyond the 8th week, you must officially withdraw from the class at Admissions and Records before the end of the 8th week.
-If you stop attending and do not officially withdraw yourself, you will receive an F for the course. - Readings Reading the textbook every day helps you understand what we discuss in class.
-It also helps clarify the material by giving examples which you can study at your own pace. - Reading a math textbook properly means understanding all the terminology used in the book, and working out the given examples yourself and checking if you are able to get the same results as in the book. - You are expected to read the sections of the textbook every day, before the corresponding lecture.
-You may not understand everything the first time you read it, but it will help you be more comfortable with the language used in class, and make it easier for you to focus during lecture.
-It will also give you a chance to prepare your questions to ask in class. - Some concepts are presented differently in the textbook than in lecture, in ways which you may find more in line with your learning style. - Some explanations are given in more detail in the textbook than in lecture.
-I will say things in lecture which I might not write on the board you will find most of those "missing" notes in the textbook. - Examples and exercises from the textbook will appear on tests. - I believe that reading the textbook daily accounts for about 20% of your learning in a math class.
-If you do not read the textbook each day, you should not expect to score higher than a C, and you may likely score worse. - Homework Doing homework on a daily basis helps you to really understand the material, and makes lectures easier to follow.
+Doing homework on a daily basis helps you to really understand the material, and makes lectures easier to follow.
 It allows you to discover and correct your confusions and misunderstandings, so you'll be less likely to make the same mistakes during quizzes and exams.
-Homework also develops critical thinking, since you will be asked to consider problems which are not explicitly discussed in lecture. - Homework will be assigned each day but will not be collected or graded.
-It is your responsibility as college students to check that your answers and solutions are correct, and to correct any mistakes or misunderstandings. - You should work in groups of 2 to 4 people on homework.
-Everyone should do all the homework separately, then discuss the questions you could not do or had difficulty with.
-Do not copy from one another.
-Do not simply split the assignment, then do a fraction of the total work and exchange solutions.
-(This splitting method usually results in everyone in the group failing from lack of practice.) - Homework will be assigned for each lecture section.
-You should do as much of it as possible that day, ask questions about it the next day, and have it completed by the second day after the lecture. - You should expect to spend at least 10 hours a week outside of class on homework, or an average of at least 2 hours per day.
-Each day, you should be finishing yesterday's homework, doing as much of today's homework as possible, and reading ahead for tomorrow's lecture. - Don't let the homework pile up.
-Because we operate on the quarter system, we will cover the material fairly quickly.
-If you fall behind in homework by even just a few days, the lectures will get harder to understand, and the homework will take more and more time the further behind you get.
-So, a 2 hour homework set might take 6 hours to complete if you are behind by a week, and that still doesn't include all the other old homework you have to finish up. - Give each question a solid effort before you start looking at the solution manual or asking someone for help.
+Homework also develops critical thinking, since you will be asked to consider problems which are not explicitly discussed in lecture.

+- Homework will be assigned for each lecture section.
+Most will be via WebAssign, with some additional homework to be submitted on paper.
+As college students, your paper homework should be presented neatly, logically and in an organized manner with all necessary work shown.
+Homework which is untidy, illogical or unorganized, or consists of answers without proper work will not be accepted, and will earn 0 points. - You should expect to spend at least 10 hours a week outside of class on homework, or an average of at least 2 hours per day.
+Each day, you should be finishing yesterday's homework, doing as much of today's homework as possible, and reading ahead for tomorrow's lecture. - Give each question a solid effort before you start looking at the solution manual or asking someone for help.
 You will learn much more from trying to solve a problem yourself, than from watching someone else solve it for you.
 (I can watch other people play basketball all day long, but I will only really improve when I pick up a ball and start shooting baskets myself.)
 Reread the notes or textbook, or search for similar examples for ideas on how to proceed, then try again.
 IF YOU ONLY FOLLOW THE SOLUTIONS IN THE SOLUTION MANUAL, BUT YOU DO NOT LEARN TO SOLVE THE PROBLEMS WITHOUT HELP, YOU WILL PROBABLY FIND THAT YOU HAVE GREAT DIFFICULY WITH THE PROBLEMS THAT APPEAR ON TESTS. - Homework assignments will only represent part of what you are expected to master.
 If you only do the assigned problems, you might or might not be able to achieve a C in the class.
 If you want a higher grade, you should do extra problems on your own, in order to get enough practice to truly master the material.
 Once you know how to do a certain type of problem, do another similar one to make sure you can do it without an example to follow.
 Then do another one.
 The more practice problems you do, the more confident you will feel, and the better you will do on the tests. - I believe that homework accounts for about 50% of your learning in a math class.
 You should not expect to pass the class if you do not keep up with the homework.
 If you don't think you can commit at least 10 hours a week to this class, take it another quarter when you can make that time commitment.

+Quizzes

-Quizzes Quizzes are designed to motivate you to keep up to date on the homework.
+Quizzes are designed to motivate you to keep up to date on the homework.